When a child gets sick at school, it's not always easy to get them the care they need.

 How will I get records from my child's visit?

-A summary of your child's School-Based Health Care for Students appointment will be sent, using secure messaging, to the email address on your child's enrollment form.
+A summary of your child's visit will be sent, using secure messaging, to the email address on your child's enrollment form.
 If you don't have email access, the information can be mailed to you, or made available for pick-up in our Heath Information Records department.